govau/design-system-site/content/components/skip-link/accessibility/keyboard.md

 headline: Keyboard accessibility
 ---

-How the skip link is viewed with various colour blindnesses
+How keyboard navigation works with skip links.